-Financial - For a New York State resident, the Fellows program costs around $10,000 for the full year; Out-of-State applicants pay approximately $16,000.
+Financial - For any non-credit participant or New York State resident seeking the Graduate Certificate option, the Fellows program costs around $9,000 for the full year; Out-of-State and international applicants seeking the Graduate Certificate option pay approximately $17,000.
 This covers the 16 credits at the graduate level plus room and board during the two residencies.
 VCFA students pay 2-4 times that amount for the two year program.

 Specialization - Our program requires you to specialize in a specific format - picture book, middle grade or YA novel, and to spend your year with us creating or refining a specific work or works in progress.
 An MFA such as VCFA tends to be broader in scope and to encourage you to experiment across formats.

-Publishing Connections - Most MFA's focus primarily if not exclusively on the craft of writing, and don't offer much in the way of preparation for or connection to the publishing world.
-Our program culminates with a publishing/editing conference, in which we introduce participants to the ins and outs of the publishing industry and train them in crafting query letter, proposals, elevator speeches and pitches.
+Publishing Connections - Most MFAs focus primarily, if not exclusively, on the craft of writing, and don't offer much in the way of preparation for or connection to the publishing world.
+Our program culminates with a publishing/editing conference, in which we introduce participants to the ins and outs of the publishing industry and train them in crafting query letters, proposals and pitches.
 We then travel into NYC for a full day of meeting, hearing from, and pitching to editors and agents.

-Timing/Residency - Our program is 1 year, start to finish, and is accomplished primarily remotely... it requires a total of 8 days in residence on our campus - 5 in the summer, 3 in the winter.
+Timing/Residency - Our program is 1 year, start to finish, and is accomplished primarily in distance learning format... it requires a total of 8 days in residence on our campus - 5 in the summer, 3 in the winter.
 Most MFA's are 2-3 years, and require a good deal more time in residence (even if they are low-res programs.)